 Remarkable is the [spacial setup] seen in the in peculiar paintings by Theodor Lux.

 This 20 year old from Dessau – he is born 1910, surprises with the awareness of surface tectonics.
 The shading of the colors, the unconventional silhouette of the figures, the spirited game of the straights and angles by the sailboats is completely determined by the rhythm of the surfaces.
-The "Einfahrt nach Havanna" may remind one of popular English colorprints, with the "Piratenschiff" the coloring may still be a little too loud and too boisterous; but there is no mistaking that these compositions come from a young man, who has painterly composition skills in his blood and who seems mannered to develop his own species.
-(Paul Westheim, in Das Kunstblatt, December 1930, p.
-358-369)
+The "Einfahrt von Havanna" may remind one of popular English colorprints, with the "Piratenschiff" [Piraten, 1930] the coloring may still be a little too loud and too boisterous; but there is no mistaking that these compositions come from a young man, who has painterly composition skills in his blood and who seems mannered to develop his own species.* [Paul Westheim, Das Kunstblatt, December 1930, p.
+358-369]

 Although American born he needs to confirm citizenship of the United States of America, on the 18th of November.